ammkrn/second_opinion/README.md

 ```

 To run this verifier on your project using 4 threads, you would invoke
-`./verifier -t 4 ./a.mmb` or `./verifier -t 4 ./a.mmb ./a.mm0`.
+`./second_opinion -t 4 ./a.mmb` or `./second_opinion -t 4 ./a.mmb ./a.mm0`.

 ## The big picture

 This verifier requires two kinds of files for verification.
 1. The mm0 file.
 The mm0 file is where metamath zero users keep a specification describing the contents of an mm1 file.
 You can think of this as a blueprint, or something like a header file for your mm1 file.
-The presence of an mm0 file in addition to the mm1 file is desirable because it allows users to ensure that the data passing through the verifier actually represents what you expect it to; that what's being proved is what you intended.
+The presence of an mm0 file in addition to the mm1 file is desirable because it allows users to ensure that the data passing through the verifier actually represents what you expect it to (that what's being proved is what you intended).

 1. The mmb file.
 The mmb file is a binary file (a big sequence of bytes) produced by a compiler for mm1.
 The mmb file contains information about each declaration in the mm1 file as well as the proof and unification steps that need to be checked by the verifier.